The 2025 "Thomas Alva Edison" Fundraiser

 As you know, this one-of-a-kind site runs without major support.
 We don’t have fees: neither for membership, nor even, as of now, for the "Classifieds & Tip-offs" section listings.
 All we have are your friends and you: quirky brilliant individuals; proprietors of niche businesses; expert operators of mastering and pressing equipment; researchers; vinyl fanatics, and/or and/or professional and home tinkerers and inventors.
 You are the Lathe Trolls.
 You make the site worth visiting.
 I, with your help, and with the generous volunteer efforts of our moderators, keep it functioning.

 This administration is generally performed and/or refereed by this one guy writing you: a freelance musician, Wurlitzer Electric Piano repairman, and audio editor living in Brooklyn.
 Ironically, I am not a professional record-cutter.
-I started this site in June 2005 as a newbie, dissatisfied with the information available to me at the time.
-(To some degree, I have remained a newbie!)
+I started this site as a record-cutting newbie; and to some degree, I have remained a newbie!
 Running the site takes diplomacy, triage, care, some tech skill, and both empathy and a thick skin.

 The recent duration in review

-We are four years post-Apollo-calypse.
-(Which, incredibly, happened at the start of the pandemic, with its topsy turvying of all our social and economic stability.)
-Our pro record-makers' world still wishes and hopes for another source of lacquer blanks.
-The vinyl fad seems to have shown no sign of fading, has it?
+We are five years post-Apollo-calypse.
+Our pro record-makers' world still wishes and hopes for another up-and-running source of lacquer blanks.
+The vinyl fad has managed not to end, has it?
 We all do our best navigating the world's terrors and uncertainties, and try to find stability and joy where we can.

 Throughout this time, it is my hope that the community at Lathe Trolls has been a source of strength, support and enjoyable distraction.
 The site intends to continue for the foreseeable future-- as long as its members can chip in and support its operating expenses.